stormtrooper88/Milestoneproject---User-centric-project/README.md

 Credits
 Content
-The text for section Y was copied from the Wikipedia article Z Media
+All content is written by and the picture was taken by me.
+Media
-The photos and video used in this website is from my own pictures and recording.
+The photo used in this website is from my own pictures.
+The video was found on the following site: https://www.videvo.net/video/typing-in-the-dark-03/4478/
 Acknowledgements
-I would like to acknowledge the code institute mini-project and also hschafer2017 (https://github.com/Code-Institute-Solutions/StudentExampleProjectGradeFive)
+I would like to acknowledge the code institute mini-project and hschafer2017 (https://github.com/Code-Institute-Solutions/StudentExampleProjectGradeFive)

+I would also like to acknowledge https://www.videvo.net/video/typing-in-the-dark-03/4478/ for providing the free video footage of someone typing.